mahade315/Agentic-Framework-Comparison/README.md

 - 📊 Researching different agent frameworks
 - 🎓 Learning about LangGraph framework
 - 🚀 Building production graph-based applications

+### When to Use OpenAI Agent?

+**Use OpenAI Agent when:**
+- 🎯 Using the official OpenAI agent framework
+- 🔬 Comparing agent frameworks with OpenAI's own SDK
+- 📊 Researching different agent architectures
+- 🎓 Learning about OpenAI Agents SDK
+- 🚀 Building production applications with OpenAI's framework
+- ⚡ Testing OpenAI's latest agent capabilities

 ## 📚 References